cirruslabs/cirrus-ci-docs/docs/why.md

 * Which plugins to install and which to uninstall?
 * How to configure builds?
 * How to configure auto-scalable agent pools?
-* How to update agent pools so as to not affect builds in flight.
-Or old release branches can still be executed.
+* How to update agent pools...
+  * so as to not affect builds in flight?
+  * so old release branches can still be executed?

 Basically there should be someone very knowledgeable to properly configure and **maintain** CI.